Skip to content

 Principle 5: Building the Treehouse

 You don’t hand a child a detailed architectural blueprint to build a treehouse.
-You give them a pile of wood, a hammer, some nails and a safe space in the backyard to figure it out.
-The result might be a little crooked, but the value isn’t in the finished product.
-It’s in the process - the creativity, the problem-solving and the learning that happens along the way.
+You give them a pile of wood, a hammer, some nails and a safe space in the backyard.
+The result might be crooked.
+The value isn’t the finished product.
+It’s the process - the creativity, the problem-solving, the learning along the way.

 A team that isn’t given the space to develop these skills is being managed for obsolescence.

-3. A tangible budget for books, online courses or conference tickets sends a powerful message: learning is part of the job, not something you have to do on your own time.
-This investment pays for itself by bringing new ideas and skills back to the team.
+3. A tangible budget for books, online courses or conference tickets says something: learning is part of the job, not something you do on your own time.
+The investment pays back in new ideas and skills brought back to the team.

-In the age of AI, giving your team this “treehouse time” is the single best way to future-proof their careers and your business.
+In the age of AI, giving your team treehouse time is the single best way to future-proof their careers and your business.

-AI is going to automate much of the routine coding that junior engineers have traditionally used to build their skills.
+AI will automate much of the routine coding that junior engineers have traditionally used to build their skills.

-If you don’t create a space for them to learn in other ways, you are actively creating a skills gap on your own team.
+If you don’t create space for them to learn in other ways, you’re actively creating a skills gap on your own team.

 A team that is 100% focused on this quarter’s features is becoming less valuable with every sprint that passes.